 Small Claims Court Procedures

-The claimant decides where to file his or her claim.
-This is an important step because the court location will determine the specific court process that the case will follow.
-The claim needs to be filed in the court registry nearest to either:
+The claimant decides where to file his or her claim, but the claim needs to be filed in the court registry nearest to either:

 - where the defendant lives or carries on business, or